Francesca Casadio, Ph.D., Co-Director

 A revolving Internal Steering Committee provides oversight and guidance for the activities of NU-ACCESS.
 Its members are:

 - Kathleen Bickford Berzock, Associate Director of Curatorial Affairs, Mary and Leigh Block Museum of Art, Northwestern University

 - Jesús Escobar, Department Chair, Art History, Northwestern University

 - L. Catherine Brinson, Associate Dean for Academic and Professional Initiatives, McCormick School of Engineering and Applied Science, Northwestern University

-- Harriet Stratis, Head of Paper Conservation, Art Institute of Chicago
+- Harriet Stratis, Senior Research Conservator, Art Institute of Chicago

 - Frank Zuccari, Grainger Executive Director, Department of Conservation, Art Institute of Chicago